oracle/learning-library/data-management-library/nosql/always_free_ndcs/manage-free-tbl/manage-free-tbl.md

 1. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
 Under Database, select **NoSQL Database**.
 2. The NoSQL console lists all the tables in the tenancy.
 To view table details, do either of the following:
       * Click the table name, or
-      * Click the action menu corresponding to the table name and select **View Details**.The Table Details page opens up.
+      * Click the action menu corresponding to the table name and select **View Details**.
+The Table Details page opens up.
 3. In the Table Details page, select the **Columns** tab under **Resources**.
 You will see a list of all the columns added to the table.
 4. Click the action menu corresponding to the column you wish to delete and select **Delete**.
-In the Delete Column confirmation dialog, click **Delete** to confirm delete.
+In the Delete Column confirmation dialog, click **Delete** to confirm the delete.
 The column is deleted from the table.

 ## **Option 7:** Move an Always Free table to another compartment
 1. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
 Under Database, select **NoSQL Database**.
 2. The NoSQL console lists all the tables in the tenancy.
 To view table details, do either of the following:
       * Click the table name, or
-      * Click the action menu corresponding to the table name and select **View Details**.The Table Details page opens up.
+      * Click the action menu corresponding to the table name and select **View Details**.
+The Table Details page opens up.
 3. In the Table Details page, click **Move Table**.
 4. Alternatively, Click the action menu corresponding to the table name and select **Move table**.
 5. In the Move Resource to a Different Compartment window, modify the following values for the table: